Atlanta Falcons Pass on A.J. Terrell in Re-Draft

 Terrell was one of the few bright spots in Atlanta's woeful defense last year.
 He started 14 games, had 74 tackles, seven passes defended and an interception.

-Despite much of the pre-draft attention going to corners Henderson and Jeff Okudah, the third overall pick to the Lions, Terrell was the only corner to make CBS' end of season rookie power rankings.
+Despite much of the pre-draft attention going to corners Henderson and Jeff Okudah (who was the third overall pick to the Lions), Terrell was the only corner to make CBS' end of season rookie power rankings.

-While Easterling has the Falcons pass on Terrell to select the Henderson, with the benefit of hindsight, the Falcons would likely pick Terrell again.
+While Easterling has the Falcons pass on Terrell to select Henderson, with the benefit of hindsight, the Falcons would likely pick Terrell again.
+And of course, the Cowboys are happy with CeeDee Lamb - with the two standouts poised to face each other on Nov.
+14 at AT&T Stadium.